withastro/docs/src/pages/en/guides/markdown-content.md

 ### Components

-You can import components into your Markdown file with `setup` and use them along with Markdown syntax.
+You can import components into your Markdown file with `setup` and use them alongside your Markdown content.
 The `frontmatter` object is also available to any imported components.

 ```markdown
 ---